NicoMarshall/airbnb_property_model/README.md

 ## Conclusions
 The overall conclusion looking across all the best models, and their relatively low predicitive power, is that the features used in these models are poorly correlated with price.
-A suggested explanation is that when most customers rate their stay, they do so without much thought and (so long as they were at least relatively satisfied) assign ratings of 3 or 4 stars by default.
+A suggested explanation is that when most customers rate their stay, they do so without much thought and (so long as they were at least relatively satisfied) assign ratings of 5 stars by default.
+This can be seen in the very low variance of the features histograms in Milestone 1.
 Furthermore, features such as bed and guest numbers might not be by themselves of much predictive use since the "density" and"quality" of these variables aren't captured.
 For example, a large mansion that fits two is likely to be more expensive than a cramped bunkhouse that fits 5, but our model might see the higher number of guests and predict a higher price.
 Thus for any future atempts to study this further, it might be worth changing the label to price per night per guest, and gathering the size of the property (eg in square feet) as another feature.